 November 2014 – Planning session for Collaborative’s long term vision

-December 2014 – Strategic Plan adopted by NSW Government, which included a recommendation to establish a Wellbeing Collaborative
+December 2014 – Living Well: A Strategic Plan for Mental Health in NSW 2014-2024 adopted by NSW Government, which included a recommendation to establish a Wellbeing Collaborative

 February 2015 – Mental Wellbeing Impact Assessment (MWIA) training and workshops held for Collaborative members, including three demonstration sites